Getting Started at YAAL

 Often, the first exposure a student has to theatre is as an audience member.
 Is your student expressing an interest, and nervous about what theatre is all about?
 We encourage you to bring them to one of our performances so they can see what happens on stage and get a feel for the space!
 After seeing a performance, they may decide they are ready to sing, dance, and live a story like they have just seen.
 We also have board members at our performances, so you can ask questions before or after the show.

-Workshops meet once a week in the evenings.
-The workshops involve a shorter script and the rehearsal times are shorter in length.
-The final showcase takes place on a Friday evening with limited ticketing reserved for family members.
-The audition process is typically shorter with less things to prepare.
+The audition process is typically shorter with less to prepare.
 For example: students may read a passage from the script, play theatre games, or participate in improv to assess acting skills.

 Mainstage Productions

-Summer camps are set up differently than school year productions.
-We still offer tuition-based workshops and mainstages, with all the same expectations as outlined above.
-The days just look slightly different.
-Students attend either a 1-week workshop or a 2-week mainstage musical.
-Both types of camp will meet Mon.-Fri. from 9 am-3 pm.
-Workshops will have a showcase at the end of their last day.
-Mainstage musicals will have 4 performances during the weekend after the second week.
-There will be no evening tech.
+Summer program schedules look slightly different than the school year.
+We offer 1-week plays & 2-week musicals.
+Both programs meet Mon.-Fri. from 9 am-3 pm.
+Plays have a showcase at the end of their last day.
+Musicals have 4 performances the weekend after the second week.
+There are no evening tech rehearsals.

-Summer camps can be a great way to introduce your student to theatre!
-Something to note is the 2-week musicals will be fast-paced because there is less time to memorize everything.
-If your student is new to theatre, and nervous about trying it out, you may hold off on starting with a mainstage musical during the summer.
-The 1-week workshops are still be a great option, or you can also wait until the school year, if that feels better!
+2-week musicals are fast-paced because there is less time to memorize everything.
+If your student is new to theatre, or nervous about it, you may hold off on starting with a summer musical.
+The 1-week plays are a great way to dip your toes in during summer!

 YAAL Youngsters

-YAAL Youngster’s is designed for ages 5-8 years old.
+YAAL Youngster’s is designed for ages 6-8 years old.
 This program is tuition-based with the goal of giving younger students a sample of what a production will be like.
-Students attending these classes can expect to learn about acting, theatre language, music, and dance.
+Students can expect to learn about acting, theatre language, music, and dance.
 YAAL Youngsters may be offered during the school year and/or summer, depending on instructor availability.
-Days usually run 9 am-12 pm, or a similar timeframe, and will usually offer 5 classes per session.

 Stage Management Training